PortaSFTPServer/ApacheMinaSSHDNetServer/README.md

 **ApacheMinaSSHDNetServer** is a demonstration project showcasing how to integrate and utilize **Apache Mina SSHD** — the industry-standard Java SSH/SFTP library — within **C#/.NET applications**.
 This repository bridges the gap between Java's robust Apache Mina SSHD framework and the .NET ecosystem, enabling developers to build secure, high-performance SSH and SFTP servers in C#.

+### 📢 Open Source Library in Development

+**Porta SFTP Server is actively developing an open source .NET library** that will provide native C# bindings and integration patterns for Apache Mina SSHD.
+This upcoming library will be:

+- ✨ **Fully open source** - Licensed under Apache License Version 2.0
+- 🎯 **Production-ready** - Enterprise-grade quality and performance
+- 📦 **NuGet-ready** - Easy integration into any .NET project
+- 🔧 **Well-documented** - Comprehensive guides and examples
+- 🤝 **Community-driven** - Open for contributions and feedback

+This demonstration repository serves as a preview and testing ground for the upcoming library, showcasing the integration patterns and capabilities that will be available to the .NET community.

 ### What is Apache Mina SSHD?

 Apache Mina SSHD is a comprehensive, 100% pure Java library that provides both client and server-side SSH protocol support.
 It's widely used in enterprise applications for: